bsc-quantic/pypickup/README.md

 A tool to download packages from PyPI and save them locally, building a directory tree that fulfills [PEP 503](https://peps.python.org/pep-0503/).
 Properly configured, `pip` will install packages from there as if it was downloading them from the PyPI repository itself.

-For example, the following commands will download all final versions (no `dev` versions), source distributions of `numpy` into the `.pypickup` folder, and then install the lates compatible version from there.
+For example, the following commands will download all final versions (no `dev` and no `rc` versions), source distributions of `numpy` into the `.pypickup` folder, and then install the latest compatible version from there.
 ```
 pypickup add -s -p ./.pypickup numpy
 pip install --index-url ./.pypickup numpy